 The alcohol industry is a challenging business.
-Whether you’re are in the beer, wine or spirits business, there are many current trends that pose huge challenges as we enter into 2020.
+Whether you’re in the beer, wine, or spirits business, many current trends pose huge challenges as we enter 2022.

-Additionally, lawmakers are crafting legislation every day that distributors and distillers are forced to comply with if they want to reach customers.
-In this article, we’ll get into detail about the seven challenges the alcohol industry needs to solve in 2020.
+Additionally, lawmakers are crafting legislation every day that distributors and distillers are forced to comply with to reach customers.
+In this article, we’ll detail the seven challenges the alcohol industry needs to solve in 2022.

 1. Creating an Effective Online Presence

-Tradition is at the very heart of how beer, wine and spirits are distributed and marketed.
-While the vast majority of industries are succeeding online to reach broader markets, the alcohol industry is still attempting to carve out a unique presence.
+Tradition is at the very heart of how beer, wine, and spirits are distributed and marketed.
+While most industries are succeeding online to reach broader markets, the alcohol industry is still attempting to carve out a unique presence.
 While some alcohol brands have created a successful online presence on their own, others have found that it helps to create strategic partnerships.

 In the U.S., online efforts pale in comparison to many foreign competitors.
 To compete, U.S. companies need to adopt a feeling of luxury and convenience in their online marketing strategies if they hope to remain competitive.